-In the earlier article, “Executive Condo (EC) or Private Condominium”, we raised a point that the owner of the EC, like the owner of a private condominium, can cash out from their EC without selling their home using home equity loan.
-Since then, we have received several enquiries regarding home loan equity and decided to put up this article to share with you on:
+In the earlier article, “Executive Condo (EC) or Private Condominium”, we raised a point that the owner of the EC, like the owner of a private condominium, can cash out from their EC without selling their home using a home equity loan.
+Since then, we have received several enquiries regarding home loan equity and decided to put up this article to share with you.

 The amount of loan you can get from the bank depends on the value of your property at the point of time of application.
 And the value of your property is determined by an appraiser from the banks or financial institutes.

-Very often, people used home equity loan to finance major expenses such as home renovation, kid’s education, business venture or other investments.
+Very often, people used home equity loans to finance major expenses such as home renovation, kid’s education, business venture or other investments.

 In Singapore, people usually cash out their existing property to buy their second property.
 And cashing-out your existing property to buy a second property is also the “secret” touted by several advertisers boasting how they can help someone with little or no cash to buy their second property.

 There are several ways to get cash out from your property, to sell your property or collect rent from your property.
-However, if both is not an ideal solution to you, home equity loan may be your best option.
+However, if both are not an ideal solution for you, a home equity loan may be your best option.

-While you may be considering renovation loan, personal loan, business loan, etc., home equity loan trumps the rest of the loan with its lowest interest rate.
-The effective interest rate for home equity loan is approximately 1.5 to 2%, while renovation loan is 4 to 10%, personal loan & business loan range between 10 to 25%.
+While you may be considering renovation loans, personal loans, business loans, etc., a home equity loan trumps the rest of the loan with its lowest interest rate.
+The effective interest rate for a home equity loan is approximately 1.5 to 2%, while renovation loan is 4 to 10%, personal loan & business loan range between 10 to 25%.

-With its low-interest rate, home equity loan can also be used to reduce other debts.
+With its low-interest rate, home equity loans can also be used to reduce other debts.

-However, by using home equity loan to pay off the personal loan, you will be enjoying the low interest of 2% with a monthly repayment of $2,864 and the total interest payment of $3,113.
-Using home equity loan, you would have saved up to $13,049 of interest payable.
+However, by using a home equity loan to pay off the personal loan, you will be enjoying the low interest of 2% with a monthly repayment of $2,864 and a total interest payment of $3,113.
+Using a home equity loan, you would have saved up to $13,049 of interest payable.

 When can you start to cash out your property?